MarcoBeerepoot/BGGCollectionComparison/README.md

 # Setup

-Open de connection.py file and place your bearer token into the apiToken variable
+Open de connection.php file and place your bearer token into the apiToken variable

 # Usage